L42ARO/space_junk_unity/README.md

 Very simple Unity VR game :)

-## How to play
+## How to run

-There are 3 ways to play this
+There are 3 ways to get this to run

 ### Without a developer account
+I mean get a developer account is not that hard.
+But if not:
 Straight up download the whole reop, download Unity 2022.3.41f1.
 And play it in the Unity editor with Quest Link enabled on your Oculus Quest.
 An overcomplicated solution to a simple question

 ### With a developer account